kletobias/kletobias.github.io/_projects/Chapter_5-5.md

 root *
 ```

+#### Updating some initial values for 'kate'

-#### Changing the initiation values for 'kate'
+##### Reading the default values in '/etc/shadow' for 'kate'

 Below are the values from **/etc/shadow** for user *kate* after initialisation
 and changes to the default values using `chage` with various options.
+The ordered list shows the corresponding column number in the **/etc/shadow** file.

-- The third column (`chage -d`) has a value of **18987**.
+3. Set by using\: `chage -d <username>` has a value of **18987**.
 It marks the date, the account password was created, counting the days since 01/01/1970 in this case till creation.
--
+4. `chage -m <username>` alters this value.
+Here, there is no minimum amount the user has to wait until they can change their password.
+5. The default value for `chage -M <username>` during account creation is **99999** days.
+That means, that the user never has to change their password.
+6. The warning period `chage -W <username>` defaults to **7** days.
+7. Is the option `chage -I <username>` that sets for how long the user account will still be active, after the password has not been updated within the time limit found in the value for **column 5.**.
 ```vim
 kate:!!:18987:0:99999:7:::
 ```

+##### Altering values for 'kate' in '/etc/shadow'

+Values, that are changed for *kate*, are\:

+4. The time span the user has to wait, until they can change their password went from **0** days to **5** days.
+5. *Kate* now has to change her password at least every **90** days, prior she did not have to change it ever.
+The value was **99999** by default.
+6. A warning was sent to kate, **7** days before the time period defined by `chage -M <username>` was over.
+Now she gets a warning, 10 days before that time period is over.
+Since `chage -M <username>` was set to **99999** `chage -W 7` would have never been triggered.
 ```bash
 root * chage -m 5 -M 90 -W 10 -I 3 kate
 root * grep "kate" /etc/shadow